cig0/old_blog/h4we-are-in-business-finallyh4.md

 **About this blog**

-* This blog's focus is IT, yet don't be surprised to find entries about pretty much everything else that catches my attention
+* This blog's focus is on IT, yet don't be surprised to find entries about pretty much everything else that catches my attention
 * It is a static blog, meaning it doesn't rely on any database or dynamic stuff like - *ughh* - JS and friends
 * It is made using *bashblog*, a static site generator written in Bash.
 * It is hosted at GitHub Pages ([go ahead and try it by yourself](https://pages.github.com "GitHub Pages"))